ICTU/quality-time/docs/src/software.md

 ## Test LDAP server

-The [test LDAP server](https://github.com/ICTU/quality-time/tree/master/components/ldap) is included for test purposes.
-It is based on the `osixia/openldap` Docker image, and adds two users.
-The Docker image is published as `ictu/quality-time_testldap` on Docker Hub.
+A test LDAP server with test users is included for development and testing purposes.
+An admin interface (phpldapadmin) is included to administer users in this LDAP server.

 ### LDAP users